D7024E/D7024E/doc/docker.md

 # Docker
-How to setup a docker, can be found here; https://docs.docker.com/engine/reference/commandline/stack_deploy/
+Decision to use just docker swarm was made since it was recommended and stil utilizes the docker-compose.

 ## Docker Swarm
+How to setup a docker swarm, can be found here, https://docs.docker.com/engine/reference/commandline/stack_deploy/.
 ### Setup:
 > docker swarm init
 ### Deploy: